0xBEEFCAF3/munstr/README.md

 ## What is Munstr?
 **Munstr** is a combination of Schnorr signature based **Musig** (multisignature) keys in a terminal based wallet using decentralized **Nostr** networks as a communication layer to facilitate a secure and encrypted method of transporting and digitally signing bitcoin transactions in a way that chain analysis cannot identify the nature and setup of the transaction data.
 To anyone observing the blockchain, Munstr transactions look like single key **Pay-to-Taproot** (P2TR) spends.

-This is facilitated through an interactive, multi-signature (n-of-n) Bitcoin wallet that is designed to enable a group of signers to facilitate an interactive signing session for taproot based outputs that belong to an aggregated public key.
+This is facilitated through an interactive, multi-signature (n-of-n) Bitcoin wallet that is designed to enable a group of signers to coordinate an interactive signing session for taproot based outputs that belong to an aggregated public key.

 ## Key Features